Toney Mountain: Geological setting

+Exploration and naming

-Toney Mountain was probably among those viewed from a distance by Admiral Byrd and others of the USAS in plane flights from the ship Bear in February 1940.
+Toney Mountain was probably among those viewed from a distance by Admiral Richard E. Byrd and others of the United States Antarctic Service (USAS) in plane flights from the ship Bear in February 1940.
 It was mapped in December 1957 by the oversnow traverse party from Byrd Station to the Sentinel Range, 1957–58, led by C.R.
 Bentley who proposed the name.

-Named after George R. Toney, scientific leader at Byrd Station in 1957, a participant in several Antarctic and Arctic operations, serving in both field and administrative capacities.
+It was named after George R. Toney, scientific leader at Byrd Station in 1957, a participant in several Antarctic and Arctic operations, serving in both field and administrative capacities.

+Features

+Named features of Toney Mountain include, from west to east, Williamson Ridge, Ellis Cone, Downs Cone, Boeger Peak, Richmond Peak, Davey Peak, Roberts Cirque, Zurn Peak, Creehan Cliff, Scudder Peak, Spitz Ridge, Nicholson Rock and Gillett Nunataks.